Dr Jason Chow, Consultant Medical Oncologist at Cromwell Hospital, answers questions about his role and the medical oncology field.

 Is there anything else you would like to add?

-I am the co-founder and director of JW Premier Health Ltd, a private health care company that focuses on medical concierge and health screening for international clients from Asia.
+I am the co-founder and director of JW Premier Health Ltd, a private healthcare company that focuses on medical concierge and health screening for international clients from Asia.

 We have worked hard to develop the company and continue to provide a very bespoke and personalised private medical concierge and health screening service to our overseas clients over the last few years.
 This remains a core passion of mine, which is providing personalised and supportive medical advice and care.
 This is particularly poignant to our overseas clients who are often visiting the UK and unfamiliar with the healthcare system.